The Science of Interviewing:

 - Use clear scoring standards, so interviewers evaluate observable behavior instead of general “fit”

 The goal is to prevent irrelevant signals from crowding out meaningful ones.
-When structure is in place, interviewers spend less time reacting to impressions and more time evaluating evidence.

-Communicate Clearly Before and After the Interview
+Maintain Clear Communication Before and After the Interview

-The interview experience shapes how candidates view your organization, often more than compensation or title.
+The interview experience shapes how candidates view your organization, sometimes more than compensation or title.
 Surveys show that the interview itself is the most influential stage in forming employer impressions, and yet, communication breakdowns are common.
 Nearly 75% of candidates say they received no follow-up after an interview, damaging their impression of the company.
 Over two-thirds of candidates expect at least a confirmation email after applying, however, only 46% of companies send one.

-Silence is not neutral.
-Candidates interpret it as disorganization or lack of respect.
+Silence is not neutral; candidates interpret it as disorganization or lack of respect.

 Put yourself in the candidate’s position.
 They interview, invest time preparing, and hear nothing for days or weeks.
 Even if an offer eventually comes, trust has already taken a hit.
 Many candidates disengage or accept competing offers long before a decision is finalized.

-The same survey found that three quarters of candidates would accept a salary about 5 percent lower if the hiring process left them with a positive impression.
-If you want to keep strong candidates engaged, do the following:
+The same survey found that three quarters of candidates would accept a salary about 5% lower if the hiring process left them with a positive impression.

 - Acknowledge applications and interviews promptly, even with a brief automated message